MarkCLewis/SwiftVis2/README.md

 SwiftVis2 is still in the early stages.
 I am focusing on adding basic plotting capability with the programming interface currently.
 The graphical dataflow interface and other features will follow.

+## Installation

 SwiftVis2 is not yet at the point where it belongs in a Maven repository.
-Until SwiftVis2 is stable enough to put in a Maven repository you can use it by compiling and packaging this project and putting the JAR file in the `lib` directory of your sbt project.
+Until SwiftVis2 is stable enough to put in a Maven repository you can use it in one of two ways.

+1. Run `publishLocal` in sbt and include the appropriate dependency in your `build.sbt` file.
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2" % "0.1.0-SNAPSHOT"`
+2. Compile and package this project and put the JAR file in the `lib` directory of your sbt project.

+## Usage

 While it is possible to build plots piece by piece, the fact that SwiftVis2 supports a lot of plotting options can make that tedious.
 To help with that, facade methods are added that construct frequently used structures.
 The following code shows how you can use